Jesus-Morfin/205-Team-3701/README.md

 Date: December 13, 2022

-Have a song title and artisit in mind
+First the user should think of a song title and artisit in mind

-Must Require a Microphone to run the program
+Also they must require a Microphone to run the program for option 1

-Choose between an option to use the speech recoginiton or search bar
+Next the user gets to choose between an option to use the speech recoginiton as option 1 or the search bar as option 2

+If you are trying to find a video that you want to appear, you have to be specific otherwise it may give what you are looking for but not that video

 Link to GitHub Repository: https://github.com/Jesus-Morfin/205-Team-3701